 The short answer to this is, “it depends.”
 Google Ads can undoubtedly be a great way to bolster revenue streams for a business.
 You will need to weigh up the cost of Google Ads with the expense of utilizing this service.
 If your website already performs well and you operate in a niche that does not charge the earth for keywords, you’re much likelier to see positive outcomes.

-To fully embrace the advantages of Google Ads and maximise your investment, you should consider hiring an agency.
+To fully embrace the advantages of Google Ads and maximise your investment, you should consider hiring a PPC agency.
 We recommend us for this of course, but we are probably biased.
-All jokes aside, hiring an agency with expertise in Google Ads can see results that improve your ROI4.
+All jokes aside, hiring an agency with expertise in Google Ads can see results that improve your ROI 4.
 It is the best way to ensure that the cost of Google Ads does not dwarf the rewards.

 Image Credits – https://pixabay.com/users/wokandapix-614097; https://pixabay.com/users/qimono-1962238; https://pixabay.com/users/cpastrick-35190